Outlander (TV series): Season 1 (2014–2015)

-In 1945, Claire Randall, who had formerly served as a nurse in the British Army during the Second World War and her husband Frank are visiting Inverness, Scotland, when she is carried back in time to 1743 by the standing stones at Craigh na Dun (in what is now Tay Forest Park).
+In 1945, Claire Randall, who had formerly served as a nurse in the British Army during the Second World War, and her husband Frank are visiting Inverness, Scotland, when she is carried back in time to 1743 by the stone circle at Craigh na Dun (in what is now Tay Forest Park).
 She falls in with a group of rebel Highlanders from Clan MacKenzie (a fictionalization of the real Clan MacKenzie), who are being pursued by government troops led by Captain Jonathan "Black Jack" Randall.
 Randall turns out to be Frank's ancestor.
+The Jacobite rebels are led by Dougal Mackenzie, war chief of the Clan, and include his sister's son, Jamie Fraser, and Jamie's godfather Murtagh Fraser.
+Jamie is wanted by the authorities.

-Clan MacKenzie suspect her of being a spy, but retain her as a healer, which prevents her from attempting to return to her own time.
-Knowing that the Jacobite cause is doomed to fail, she tries to warn them against rebellion.
-Out of necessity Claire marries a Highlander, Jamie Fraser, but they quickly fall in love.
-Her husband Jamie is captured, tortured, and raped by the sadistic Randall, but Claire and his clansmen rescue him.
-Claire tells Jamie that she is pregnant and they set sail for the Kingdom of France.
+Clan MacKenzie suspect Claire of being a government spy, but retain her as a healer, which prevents her from attempting to return to her own time.
+Knowing that the Jacobite cause is doomed to fail, she tries to warn the Highlanders against rebellion.
+Black Jack Randall suspects Claire of being a Scottish spy; he tortures her and plans to drag her to England for trial.
+Directed by Dougal, Claire marries Jamie Fraser, purely so she can receive the protection of his Clan, but Claire and Jamie quickly fall in love.
+This earns Claire the hatred of a Mackenzie woman named Laoghaire, who has a crush on Jamie.
+Claire befriends a healer named Geillis, who later turns out to be another time-traveller from the 20th century.
+Jamie is captured, tortured, and raped by the sadistic Randall, but Claire and his clansmen rescue him.
+The jealous Laogharie denounces Claire and Geillis as witches.
+Geillis is sentenced to burn, but she and Clan Mackenzie's lawyer collude to save Claire.
+Claire tells Jamie that she is pregnant as they set sail for the Kingdom of France.